urmjs/django-explore/README.md

 # django-explore
-Demo and Exploration of Django geographic feaature
+Demo and Exploration of Django geographic features